codeintegrity-ai/mutahunter/README.md

 ### Requirements

-- LLM API KEY (OpenAI, Anthropic, and many more).
-Check [here](https://litellm.vercel.app/docs/) to set up your environment.
+- LLM API Key (OpenAI, Anthropic, and others): Follow the instructions [here](https://litellm.vercel.app/docs/) to set up your environment.
 - Cobertura XML code coverage report for a specific test suite.
 - Python to install the Mutahunter package.